Importing 3D scenes¶

 The importer has several options, which will be discussed below:

-By default, the type of the root node in imported scenes is "Spatial", but this can be modified.
+By default, the type of the root node in imported scenes is "Node3D", but this can be modified.

 Allows setting a specific name to the generated root node.